 The following factors increase the risk of HIV transmission:

-- Contact between HIV-contaminated bodily fluids and torn or damaged mucous membranes (which can occur during vigorous sexual activity)
+- Contact between HIV-contaminated bodily fluids and torn or damaged mucous membranes (which can occur during sexual activity)

 - One partner also has another STD, such as herpes, gonorrhea, syphilis or genital warts